540.1 General Policy

 130% FPIG

-Households with a disqualified or sanctioned member and an Elderly/Disabled member
+Households with a disqualified or sanctioned member and an elderly and/or disabled member

 100% FPIG (net test)

-Households having an Elderly/Disabled member with income above 200% FPIG
+Households with an elderly and/or disabled member with income above 200% FPIG

 100% FPIG (net test)